Muttsuri/CheatSheet/README.md

 #### Protocol Table
 ##### Notes
-- Frequency has to do with where in $"space"$ does the network communicate
+- Frequency has to do with where in *"space"* does the network communicate
   - Thus this defines what networks can talk with each other
   - The slowest speed will always be the defined one
-- Bandwidth tells you the distance between $"lanes"$ in the frequency highway
+- Bandwidth tells you the distance between *"lanes"* in the frequency highway
   - This is what creates the channels and there are generally 14 of them

 | Protocol | Frequency (Ghz) | Bandwidth(Mhz) |    Max DataRate(Mbit/s)     | Indoor Range(m) | Outdoor Range (m) |